PerkfolioApp/perkvault-privacy/README.md

 ### Data Sent to Third-Party Services

-When you use the flight and travel redemption features within Perkfolio, the following information is sent to **Seats.aero**, a third-party award availability search service:
+When you use the flight and travel redemption features within PerkVault, the following information is sent to **Seats.aero**, a third-party award availability search service:

 - Your home airport code (e.g., "ORD", "LAX")
 - Travel dates and destination airport codes you search for